Kong/docs.konghq.com/app/_hub/kong-inc/hmac-auth/index.md

 ---
 name: HMAC Authentication
 publisher: Kong Inc.
+version: 1.0.0

-desc: Add HMAC Authentication to your APIs
+desc: Add HMAC Authentication to your Services
 description: |
-  Add HMAC Signature authentication to a Service or a Route (or the deprecated API entity) to establish the integrity of incoming requests.
+  Add HMAC Signature authentication to a Service or a Route to establish the integrity of incoming requests.
 The plugin will validate the digital signature sent in the `Proxy-Authorization` or `Authorization` header (in this order).
 This plugin implementation is based off the